-What If I’m Declined For a Medical Practice Business Loan?
+What If I’m Declined For a Medical Practice Loan?

 If your application is declined, it might be because you applied for the wrong product for your cash flow.
-In this case, we would likely recommend a different product with a less hazardous repayment structure.
+In this case, we would likely recommend a different product with less hazardous repayment terms.

-We might also decline your application after determining that you cannot afford to take on more debt at this time.
+Your application might also be declined after determining that you cannot afford to take on more debt at this time.
 Instead, your needs and financial circumstances might be better suited for another financing tool, like a business credit card or even a personal loan.
-Both options can be accessed through UCS and are usually much easier to qualify for than business loans.
+Both options can be accessed through UCS and are usually much easier to qualify for than small business loans from traditional banks.

-If your credit score is preventing you from accessing financing, you should consider these credit repair services.
+If your personal credit score prevents you from accessing financing, you should consider these credit repair services.
 We can help you identify the issues that keep your score down and develop practical solutions for eliminating them.

 People Also Ask:

 This depends on where you apply and the type of product you have in mind.
-Banks typically require collateral for all loans.
-Companies like United Capital Source, on the other hand, have access to programs that may only require collateral for Equipment Financing.
-If you have excellent credit and strong cash flow, you don’t need collateral to access high borrowing amounts, low rates, and long terms.
+Some SBA loan programs and banks typically require collateral like commercial real estate for all loans.
+Companies like United Capital Source, on the other hand, have access to programs that may only require collateral for equipment financing.
+If you have an existing practice with excellent credit and strong cash flow, you don’t need commercial real estate to access high borrowing amounts, low interest rates, and long terms.
 However, if you have subpar credit or rocky cash flow, you may still be able to access these advantages by providing collateral.

 How Do You Qualify For Medical Practice Business Loans?

-If you’re looking for the most advantageous loans on the market, you’ll need excellent credit, perfect cash flow, collateral, plenty of money in the bank, high annual revenue, and at least two years in business.
+If you’re looking for the best loans on the market, you’ll need excellent personal & business credit, collateral, plenty of money in the bank, high annual revenue, and at least two years in business.

-Products from companies like United Capital Source are much more accessible.
-Your ability to meet the aforementioned requirements will determine your borrowing amount, rates, and terms.
-But falling short in any (or more than one) of these areas won’t stop you from qualifying for multiple products.
-With some products, your credit score is practically irrelevant.
-For example, eligibility for a Merchant Cash Advance is based on your monthly debit and credit card sales volume.
-With Accounts Receivable Factoring, eligibility is more dependent on your customer’s creditworthiness, not your own.
+The products United Capital Source has access to are much easier to qualify for.
+Your ability to meet the aforementioned requirements will determine your loan amount, interest rates, and terms.
+But falling short in any (or more than one) of these areas won’t stop your medical practice from qualifying for multiple loan products.
+With some products, your credit score and tax returns are practically irrelevant.
+For example, a merchant cash advance eligibility is based on your monthly debit and credit card sales volume.
+With accounts receivable factoring, eligibility is more dependent on your customer’s creditworthiness, not your own.